CtrlAltDelight/notes/Compilers/Building an automaton.md

 	- What if you make the wrong choice and have to backtrack?
 (Causes bugs)
  - You can generate a deterministic finite automaton from a non-deterministic one

-# Converting nfas to dfas
+# Converting NFAs to DFAs
 - no choices - never need to "split" a pointer
 - Follow the nfa and keep track of possible states as inputs are provided.
 - Empty state is reached if there is no definition for a transition